Clay Davis: Season 5

 Davis becomes a target of prosecution for State's Attorney Rupert Bond following the MCU investigation.
 Detectives Sydnor and Lester Freamon are assigned to Bond's unit to lead the investigation at his behest following the rest of the unit's reassignment.
 Davis approaches Burrell and demands that he stop the investigation.
 Burrell explains that he would have to go around Daniels to interfere in the case and that acting against Daniels would put him in conflict with Bond and Mayor Carcetti.
 As a result, Davis and Burrell have a falling-out.

 Meanwhile, Assistant State's Attorney Rhonda Pearlman begins a series of grand jury depositions to prepare evidence against Davis, with one of the key witnesses being Price.
 Learning that Carcetti has planned to replace Burrell, Davis offers to use his connections to smooth the transitions in exchange for help with the case; Carcetti refuses.

 Having uncovered evidence that Davis lied on a mortgage application, Freamon and Sydnor suggest taking the case to federal law enforcement.
 However, Bond elects to ignore the evidence, hoping to gain recognition by prosecuting Davis himself.
 Called to testify, Davis invokes his Fifth Amendment rights to avoid incriminating himself.
 Davis confronts a press opportunity staged by Bond on the courthouse steps, turning on the charm and denying any wrongdoing.

 When called to the stand in his own defense, Davis gives a rousing speech defending his public role, claiming the money he took from public funds was his attempt to help constituents and cut through red tape.
 The jury acquits him, and Davis beams before the assembled cameras and reporters afterward while Bond and Pearlman look on, unable to believe what they have just witnessed.
+Freamon brings the evidence relating to the mortgage application to federal law enforcement anyways, but they reject the case because the acquittal has caused the public to perceive Davis as a civil rights leader unjustly persecuted by the government.

 With Bond's case concluded but the mortgage fraud uncharged, Freamon approaches Davis in a bar with the incriminating mortgage paperwork.
 Not knowing that Freamon has been unable to bring these charges, Davis gives up information about back-room deals involving the city's political elite, including dirt on Levy's leakage of court documents to drug dealers.
 In a second conversation, Davis is last seen giving Freamon additional information, as well as boasting about conning Stringer.